DevVali/fiddleit/README.md

 1. Fork this repo
 2. Move to the forked repo and find: /lang/en.php
 3. Copy RAW content of the file above, move back to the folder /lang/ and create a new file.
 Name the file like the following: `lang_code.php`
 4. Paste the content of the file /lang/en.php to the file you created and now it's time to translate.
-[Follow these steps for translating].
+[Follow these steps for translating](https://github.com/DevVali/fiddleit/blob/886347623583f4a9a324991a4524aef5b1599ff5/lang/README.md).
 5. Once you're finished with the translation, please submit a pull request.
 One of our contributors will review your translation.

 If you will decide to translate fiddleit: then a big **thanks** belongs to you! ❤️